 Last, but not least, meat and fortified foods are the only good dietary sources of vitamin B12.
 Vegans, vegetarians, and people who follow a plant-based diet have a high risk of being deficient in vitamin B12.
 They might benefit from taking vitamin B12 supplementation.

-Foods with omega-3s can reduce cortisol levels
+Omega-3s may reduce cortisol levels

 Good eating habits preserve a diverse and healthy gut flora, containing high amounts of the “good” bacteria.